nucypher/taco-web/README.md

 > SDK does not support policy revocation.
 >
 > We expect breaking changes.
-# Get Started with TAC
+# Get Started with Threshold Access Control

-The following interactive tutorial is a quick way for developers to familiarize themselves with the Threshold Access Control service.
-Before jumping into the following, we recommend reading this introduction to [Conditions Based decryption](https://docs.threshold.network/fundamentals/threshold-access-control/conditions-based-decryption-cbd) and its key concepts.
-CBD is the primary technology underpinning Threshold Access Control and directly enables data sharing predicated on the fulfillment of predefined conditions.
+The following interactive tutorial is a quick way for developers to familiarize themselves with the Threshold Access Control (TAC) service.
+Before jumping in, we recommend reading this introduction to [Conditions-Based Decryption](https://docs.threshold.network/fundamentals/threshold-access-control/conditions-based-decryption-cbd) (CBD) and its key concepts.
+CBD is one of two technologies underpinning Threshold Access Control and directly enables data sharing predicated on the fulfillment of predefined conditions.

 ## 1. Install nucypher-ts

-We'll kick things off by installing `nucypher-ts` – a TypeScript library for interacting with access control functionality in the browser.
-The APIs for leveraging most TAC functionality are contained in nucypher-ts.
+We'll kick things off by installing `nucypher-ts` – a TypeScript library for employing access control functionality in the browser.
+The APIs for leveraging TAC functionality are contained in nucypher-ts.

 ```
 yarn add @nucypher/nucypher-ts